pfrazee/crdt_talk/README.txt

   a set where elements can freely add and remove each element is tagged with a unique id

-  join(S1, S2) = [
+  LUB(S1, S2) = [
-    join(S1.element-tags,   S2.element-tags),
-    join(S1.tombstone-tags, S2.tombstone-tags)
+    LUB( S1.element-tags,   S2.element-tags ),
+    LUB( S1.tombstone-tags, S2.tombstone-tags )
   ]

   two ops: add, remove
-  add(S, x)    = add(S.element-tags, x ++ gen_tag())
+  add( S, x )    = add( S.element-tags,   x ++ gen_tag() )
-  remove(S, x) = join(S.tombstone-tags, find(S.element-tags, x))
+  remove( S, x ) = add( S.tombstone-tags, findTagsOf( x ) )

   value = unique(S.element-tags - S.tombstone-tags)

 -

-ok, what about ordered values?
+what else is there?

 -

-the 2P2P-graph CRDT
+register CRDT
-  a graph of vertices connected by edges implemented as two 2P sets

-  invariant: edges must have corresponding vertices what if there's concurrent addEdge & removeVertex?
-    removeVertex wins
+  "last writer wins (LWW)"

+  not very fun
+    you use a clock
+    (eg lamport clock)
+    and take the last write

+  bob   sets X to "foo" at seq:5 alice sets X to "bar" at seq:6 sync...
+  X = "bar"

 -

-how about a directed-acyclic graph?

-bad news:
-  global invariants are difficult maintaining a shape (eg DAG or tree) usually requires sync

-so we'll need some constraints
+register CRDT

+  "multi value (MV)"

+  use a vector clock
+  when neither vector-stamp dominates
+    use both values

+  bob   sets X to "foo" at [5,6] alice sets X to "bar" at [6,5] sync... x = "foo" & "bar"

+  (couch db)

 -

-add-only monotonic DAGs

-  only works if 1) edges cant be removed and 2) you only strengthen existing edges

-  OK:  {(1,2), (2,3)} + (1,3)
-  BAD: {(1,2), (2,3)} + (3,1)
-  BAD: {(1,2), (2,3)} + (3,4) <-- can you guess why?

-  (note to self: use whiteboard)

--

-how is that useful?

--

-add-remove partial-order set CRDT
+map CRDT

-think of as a DAG...
-  ...partial order means edges are transitive ...transitive means the gaps will "self-heal" ...which means removes are ok!

-  vertices: 2P-set of values
-  edges: Growset of {prev, value, next}

--

-we're almost ready to replace OT!

--

-what's missing?

-total order!

-  it's
-  "hello world"
-  not
-  " edhllloorw"

--

-how do we get total order?

-one solution:
-  tag elements in the partial-order set CRDT...
-  ...with `timestamp ++ node-id`

-  a(9am) < b(10am) < b(11am) < c(9am)

-  concurrent adds now have decideable order!

--

-in your face, OT

--

-what other CRDTs are there?

--

-registers

-  not very fun: you use a clock...
-  ...and say "last writer wins"

-  bob   sets X to "foo" at 5pm
-  alice sets X to "bar" at 6pm
-  sync...
-  X = "bar"

--

-maps

   kind of like sets + registers...

   each element in the set is a tuple
-  {key, value}
+  (key, value)

-  if you have two valid values for a given key... last-writer wins
+  if you have two valid values for a given key, either do

+   - last-writer wins, or
+   - multivalue

 -

-counters
+counter CRDT

+  lots of options, here's one:

-  a vector of counters...
+  a set of counters
-  ...one counter for each node
+    one for each node

-  ...current value = sum of them
+  value() = sum( set )

 -

-counters that can decrement

-  two vectors of counters...
+counter CRDT w/decrementing

+  two counter CRDTs
-  ...the "inc" vector and the "dec" vector
+    "inc" counter and "dec" counter
-  ...one counter in each vector for each node ...current value = sum of incs - sum of decs

--

-starting to get a feel for it?
+  value() = value( inc ) - value( dec )

 -